-A. All development and use of shorelines of the state shall be carried out in a manner that is consistent with this SMP and the policy of the Act as required by RCW 90.58.140(1), whether or not a shoreline permit or statement of exemption is required.

-No use, land or water alteration, or development shall be undertaken within shoreline jurisdiction of the Shoreline Management Act by any person without first obtaining a permit, except the Shoreline Administrator may issue a letter of exemption from a substantial development permit consistent with RCW 90.58.03(3)(e).

-Before issuing a Statement of Exemption, the Mayor or the person designated by the Mayor to be the Shoreline Administrator shall review the Master Program to determine if the proposed development requires a Shoreline Conditional Use Permit and/or a Variance.
-It may be necessary for City staff to conduct a site inspection to ensure that the proposed development meets the exemption criteria.
+- A. All development and use of shorelines of the state shall be carried out in a manner that is consistent with this SMP and the policy of the Act as required by RCW 90.58.140(1), whether or not a shoreline permit or statement of exemption is required. - B. No use, land or water alteration, or development shall be undertaken within shoreline jurisdiction of the Shoreline Management Act by any person without first obtaining a permit, except the Community Development Director may issue a letter of exemption from a substantial development permit consistent with RCW 90.58.030(3)(e). - C. Before issuing a Statement of Exemption, the Community Development Director or their designee shall review the Master Program to determine if the proposed development requires a Shoreline Conditional Use Permit and/or a Variance.
+It may be necessary for the Community Development Department to conduct a site inspection to ensure that the proposed development meets the exemption criteria.